AI is Disrupting HR/IS: Sunset Time for Legacy systems like Workday and SuccessFactors?

 • Personalized Employee Experience: AI can tailor the employee experience, from onboarding to career development, based on individual preferences and behaviors.

-What are the ethical considerations and challenges associated with AI?
+What are the ethical considerations and challenges associated with AI in HR?

 While the potential of AI in HR is exciting, it also raises important ethical considerations: